Seventh-day Adventist Church: Membership

 The Seventh-day Adventist Church is one of the world's fastest-growing organizations, primarily from membership increases in developing nations.
 Today much of the church membership reside outside of the United States, with large numbers in Africa, Asia and Latin America.

-Every 30.33 seconds a new member is baptized into one of the 13 divisions of the Seventh-day Adventist Church.
+In 1931, the Seventh-day Adventist Church had 128,313 members in the United States, that number increased to 176,218 members in 1940.
+In 1950, the church had 237,168 members in the United States, that number increased to 317,852 members in 1960.
+In 1970, the church had 420,419 members in the United States, that number had increased to 571,141 members in 1980.
+In 1990, the church had 717,466 members in the United States, that number increased to 880,921 members in 2000.

+In 2000, the Philippines the Seventh-day Church had 609,570 members.

 In 2006, over 25 million people worshiped weekly in Seventh-day Adventist churches around the world.
 In 2011, it was reported that the Seventh-day Adventist Church was the fastest-growing church in the United States.
 Released data showed the membership growing by 2.5% in North America, a rapid clip for that part of the world, where many Christian denominations are declining.
 On the church’s 150th anniversary in April 2013, there were over 17,000,000 members.

+In 2010, the Seventh-day Adventist Church had 916,639 members in the Philippines, and it had 1,060,386 members in the United States.

 In 2013, it was reported that the church lost one in three members over a fifty year period.
 For every 100 people the church gains, it loses 43 members.
-The reason why people leave the church is because of marital issues and unemployment.
+According to Adventist minister and research Monte Sahlin, people primarily leave the church due to "personal trouble like marital issues and unemployment."
 In 2015, the church was the most racially diverse denomination in the United States.
 The ratio was 37 percent white, 32 percent black, 15 percent Hispanic, 8 percent Asian and 8 percent another or mixed.
-In 2017, the church had members in almost every country and territory in the world, except for Brunei, Comoros, Djibouti, Falkland Islands, Iran, Jersey, Maldives, Monaco, Somalia and Tokelau.
+In 2017, the church claimed to have members in almost every country and territory in the world, except for Brunei, Comoros, Djibouti, Falkland Islands, Iran, Jersey, Maldives, Monaco, Somalia and Tokelau.
 In 2019, the Seventh-day Adventist Church had 21,000,000 baptized members around the world.